Alex3DLabs/Klipper_Configs/Voron/TrIDEX/ReadMe.md

 Starting with an LDO Trident 250 Kit, I am going to build a TrIDEX

-Dual DragonBurners

-Two Revo Hotends
+Dual DragonBurners with Revo Hotends Sherpa Minis

-Teo Sherpa Minis with Bondtech gears R.I.D.G.A gears

 BTT Octopus v1.1 with TMC2209 Stepper Motors